sdelaserna/DH110-22F-Heuristics-Assignment-/README.md

 **(3)** Finding the food distribution page is really difficult n this website and is very embedded into the site.
 From previous experience, finding anything on your own on this website is difficult.

-*Recommendation: Make the search bar more prominent at the top right corner*
+*Recommendation: Make the search bar more prominent at the top right corner.*

 #### 2: Match between System and the Real World